wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 1.0 =
+Introduces an option to exclude certain terms from the automated related-posts lists that can be added to the end of each item.

 = 0.9 =
 Introduces option to include a list of related posts or pages at the end of each entry.
 Settings for this option will limit the functionality to specific categories or attributes, or to child-terms of specific categories or attributes.
 More configuration options will follow.